dougeby/IntuneDocs/intune-user-help/remote-lock-your-device-cp-app.md

 # Lock your device from Company Portal app for Windows 10

 Remotely lock a lost or stolen device from the Company Portal app for Windows 10.
-If supported on your device, the Company Portal app will lock your device's screen--no matter where it is.
-A passcode will be required to unlock it.
+If supported on your device, this setting locks your device's screen, no matter where the device is.
+A person must enter the correct passcode before the device can be unlocked and used again.

 Remote lock is supported on devices running: